College.

 Finally, parents often ask about whether it’s smart to raid their retirement funds to help with their child’s education.
 Many things could factor into that answer, but the general rule is you can’t borrow for retirement, you can borrow for education.
 It will likely be preferable to keep your retirement intact.

 You can always choose to help your child with their loans as time and budget allows.
-And then hopefully, one day, this investment pays off and when these young captains of industry are killing it in the real world, they remember all this blood and sacrifice and pay back their benefactors with interest.
+And then hopefully, one day, this investment will pay off.
+When these young captains of industry are killing it in the real world, they remember all this blood and sacrifice and pay back their benefactors with interest.

 Or perhaps, just maybe, we get a sincere, heartfelt thank you?
 We can all dare to dream.
 Live well and live with love; until next time.